 Woodlands are looked after by a variety of organisations such as Surrey Wildlife Trust, the Forestry Commission and the Woodland Trust, as well as many private landowners.
-The Countryside Estate owned by Surrey County Council is managed by Surrey Wildlife Trust.
+The Countryside Estate owned by Surrey County Council is managed for biodiversity and habitat management by Surrey Wildlife Trust.

-With so much woodland across the county, it's impossible to list them all, below is a short list of some popular sites.
+With so much woodland across the county, it's impossible to list all sites, below is a short list of some popular ones.
 Your local district or borough website should be able to provide information on woods local to you.
 Or you can enter your postcode on Surrey Wildlife Trust's Great Woodland Walks section to find a woodland walk near you.

 Ashtead Common, looked after by the City of London Corporation, is a 500 acre Ancient Woodland and one of only 3 National Nature Reserves in the county.